 Then a teenage girl, barely taller than the reeds, appeared on the side of the road.
 The truck chuffed to a stop.

 Her slim figure filled his side view mirror.
-Appearing dazed, her face dirty, her pink gown soaked and muddy as if she had just waded out of the lake, she stopped when she reached the side of the truck.
+The girl appeared dazed, her face dirty, and her pink gown soaked and muddy as if she had just waded out of the lake.
+She stopped when she reached the side of the truck.